 We take many of our modern liberties for granted, not least free education and the right to vote, but these both began with political activism and the work of social reformers like Preston’s champion of women’s suffrage, Edith Rigby.

-Edith was born in 1872, the second of seven children to surgeon Alexander Rayner, whom many of his patients from Preston's working classes - increasing Edith’s early awareness of social and economic inequalities.
+Edith was born in 1872, the second of seven children to surgeon Alexander Rayner.
+Many of her father's patients were from Preston's working classes, increasing Edith’s early awareness of social and economic inequalities.

-In 1899 she founded St Peter's School, allowing girls to meet and continue education beyond the age of 11, and joined the Independent Labour Party in 1905, a year later forming a branch of the Women's Labour League in Preston.
+In 1899 she founded St Peter's School, allowing girls to meet and continue education beyond the age of 11, and joined the Independent Labour Party in 1905.
+A year later she formed a branch of the Women's Labour League in Preston.

-In early 1907, Edith formed Preston’s branch of militant suffragette organisation, the Women's Social and Political Union, with the following years involving her spending time in prison.
+In early 1907, Edith formed Preston’s branch of the Women's Social and Political Union, a militant suffragette organisation, with the following years involving her spending time in prison.

 She made many headlines, joining the Pankhurst sisters’ hunger strikes and window breaking campaigns, protesting at a 1909 Preston meeting addressed by Winston Churchill, throwing a black pudding at an MP, planting a bomb at Liverpool Cotton Exchange and setting fire to soap powder magnate at Lord Leverhulme’s holiday home.

-During the Great War Edith contributed to the war effort in the Women's Land Army, while remaining devoted to a life rejecting conventional beliefs about women, being determined to express her independence of mind and courage in her own convictions.
+During the Great War Edith contributed to the war effort in the Women's Land Army.
+She continued to remain devoted to a life rejecting conventional beliefs about women, being determined to express her independence of mind and courage in her own convictions.